SkafteNicki/dtu_mlops/faq.md

 Look at the bottom of this [page](projects.md).
 Details will be updated as we get closer to the exam date.

+## I am a foreign student and my home university doesn't accept pass/not pass, what can I do ❔

+We can give a grade on the Danish
+[7-point grading](https://eng.uvm.dk/general--themes-and-projects/7-point-grading-scale) scale for foreign students who need it, where their home university does not accept pass/no-pass.
+You need to contact the course responsible [Nicki](mailto:nsde@dtu.com) within the first week of the course to request this.
+Secondly, make sure to also inform us about doing the oral part of the exam because we need to ask you additional questions to be able to give an exact grade.

 ## I am a EuroTEQ student, any special rules for me ❔

 You will be allowed to attend the oral part of the exam online and we will provide a special Slack channel for you,